DURATION

 • Running for a strictly limited engagement at the London Coliseum, this is your chance to catch one of ENO’s most inventive revivals—book your tickets to the Partenope opera in London now!

 Partenope is one of Handel’s boldest and most playful operas, and ENO’s revival reimagines it in the chic, surrealist world of 1920s Paris.
-Directed by Olivier Award-winner Christopher Alden, this English-language production brings a fresh comedic spin to baroque opera.
-Blending biting wit, visual eccentricity, and gender-fluid intrigue, Alden’s take on Handel’s first comic opera is both accessible and artistically rich.
+Directed by Olivier Award-winner Christopher Alden, this English-language production takes Handel’s first comic opera and infuses it with elegance, irony, and a stylised sense of fun.
+With non-stop parties, flowing cocktails, and stylish gender-fluid disguises, Partenope becomes a dazzling operatic rom-com full of humour, seduction, and emotional intrigue.

 Storyline